nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

-2. Upon calling `parseUserInput()`, this method will first check the first non-null component of userInput, and based on this component, `parseUserInput()` will call one of `createWorkoutCommand()`, `createExitCommand()`, `createHelpCommand()`, `createExerciseCommand()`, `createSearchCommand()`, `createPlanCommand()`, `createScheduleCommand()` or throw a `InvalidCommandException`.
+2. Upon calling `parseUserInput()`, this method will first check the first non-null component of userInput, and based on this component, `parseUserInput()` will call one of `createWorkoutCommand()`, `createExitCommand()`, `createHelpCommand()`, `createExerciseCommand()`, `createSearchCommand()`, `createPlanCommand()`, `createScheduleCommand()` or throw an `InvalidCommandException`.
-3. If the `InvalidCommandException` is thrown, `parseUserInput()` will be terminated and `WerkIt` will continue on `startContinuousUserPrompt()` and to process from step 1 again once a new userInput is received.
+3. If the `InvalidCommandException` is thrown, `parseUserInput()` will be terminated and `WerkIt` will continue on `startContinuousUserPrompt()` and to proceed from step 1 again once a new userInput is received.
 4. If one of the `createExitCommand()`, `createHelpCommand()` is called.
-In the case that the userInput contains any non-spacing characters other than the first non-null component mentioned in step 2, `InvalidCommandException` will be thrown.
+In the case that the userInput contains any non-spacing characters other than the first non-null component mentioned in step 2, an `InvalidCommandException` will be thrown.
 Otherwise, the constructor of `HelpCommand` or `ExitCommand` will be called to create the `Command` object and return to `WerkIt`.
 5. If one of the `createExerciseCommand()`, `createWorkoutCommand()`, `createPlanCommand()`, `createScheduleCommand()`,